Get Started

 • Color model—the mathematical formula of a color.
 The numbers of the formula express what other colors a given color consists of.

-The RGB color model is based on the way how we see colors—with the help of light.
+The RGB color model is based on how we see colors—with the help of light.
 Similarly, the RGB color model is used to display images on devices that emit light.

-• CMYK—a color model where the formula of a color is expressed in four primary colors: Cyan, Magenta, Yellow, Key (black).
+• CMYK—a color model where the formula of color is expressed in four primary colors: Cyan, Magenta, Yellow, and Key (black).

 All printers use the CMYK color model.
 The printed colors are created by overlaying the four colors in CMYK.

 The bluish color in the printed image on the left is a blend of cyan, magenta, yellow, and black.
-The image on the right is what the color formation looks under a microscope.
+The image on the right shows the color formation under a microscope.

-• Color space—a range of colors produced by specific color models like RGB, CMYK.
+• Color space—a range of colors produced by specific color models like RGB and CMYK.

-Each color model has its own color space and limitations to what it can display.
+Each color model has multiple color spaces and limitations on what it can display.
 The way color is displayed varies across devices too.
 For example, the colors you see on your phone screen will look slightly different than on tablets.

-Color profiles define the color values within a color space they were created in.
+Color profiles define the color values within the color space they were created in.
 For example, you take a photo of a tomato and then upload it to Instagram.
 Your phone will then pass the color profile information to Instagram, so your tomato photo is in the shade of red it was captured in.
-Most common color profiles are sRGB and Adobe RGB for the RGB color model, PSO Coated v3 and Fogra51 for CMYK.

-At Printful, we recommend to save and upload your design files in the Adobe Photoshop color code sRGB IEC61966-2.1 for RGB in combination with PSO coated v3 for CMYK.
+At Printful, we recommend saving and uploading your design files in the Adobe Photoshop color code sRGB IEC61966-2.1 for RGB.

 Our DTG printers work with an upgraded CMYK color space.
 We’ve added more ink colors, allowing us to achieve print colors that fall outside of the CMYK color range.
 The closest color space to our upgraded CMYK is the sRGB and that’s why we recommend it for print files.